+ANTIQUES, COLLECTIBLES

+& ESTATES

+WAYNE TUISKULA

-ANTIQUES, COLLECTIBLES & ESTATES in January, when his "Young Man Holding a Roundel" will be offered.
-A Mutual Art article states that "Botticelli's striking paintings in the late 15th-century made his work sought after WAYNE TUISKULA by some of Europe's richest patrons, and his works' appeal was widespread."
+paintings in the late 15th-century made his work sought after by some of Europe's richest patrons, and his works' appeal was widespread."
 CNN reports that this painting was produced in the 1470s or 1480s.
 According to Mutual Art: "it's reasonable to assume that the sitter is an elite nobleman, due to his high quality clothing and pensive, refined appearance."
 The current owner purchased it for £810,000 (a little over \$1 million U.S. at the current exchange rate) in 1982.
 Despite the pandemic, the auction house and the consignor have found the auction market to be resilient.

-The auction estimate on the painting is \$80 million.
-A Kalamazoo, MI couple recently found that their \$5 estate sale buy may be worth thousands, according to WWMT TV.
+A Kalamazoo, MI couple recently found that their \$5 estate sale buy may be worth thousands, according to

+\$80 million.

+The auction estimate on the painting is WWMT TV.
 The husband bought a poster rolled up in a tube without a price.
 He collects movie posters and thought that's what he was purchasing.
 He offered \$5.
 The seller accepted and the buyer gave the tube with the poster to his wife.
 It sat in their basement for five years until their son was searching for some wall art.
 He looked through the items his parents had accumulated and opened the tube with the poster.
 It was much larger than the family expected.
 WLNS TV reported that the poster they thought to be movie poster size was instead a whopping 8 feet x 13 feet large.
 The poster was produced by Air France in 1959.
 Their research determined that it was an original lithograph created by French artist Lucien Boucher.
 It depicts aircraft flying to destinations around the globe.
 The couple found auction results for a similar piece that sold for 18,750 British pounds (over \$24,000 U.S.) in 2014.
 The couple decided to donate the poster.
 WWMT reported that the airline map is expected to land at the Smithsonian National Air and Space Museum.
 Bidding ends on Oct.
 28 for our online coin auction.
 Our next auction featuring gold estate jewelry, sterling silver, pocket watches, World War I and II Red Cross posters, a 1931 Auburn automobile and a wide selection of other antiques and collectibles will be online soon with bidding ending November